With over 20 years in private practice Michael has developed an extensive experience in litigation with a particular emphasis on criminal defence.

 Ciara regularly volunteers in her local community and is a strong believer in providing support to the most vulnerable in society.

-Megan is a Trainee Solicitor and Notary Public, having previously completed an internship with the firm.
+Megan is a Solicitor and Notary Public, having successfully completed a traineeship with the firm.

 Megan assists within a range of departments in the firm, including Criminal, Civil, Children’s, and Family.